vectara/vectara-docs/www/docs/api-reference/chat-apis/list_conversations.md

 :::tip

-Check out our **interactive API Playground** that lets you experiment with this REST endpoint to list conversations in the chat history corpus.
+Check out our [**interactive API Playground**](/docs/rest-api/list-conversations) that lets you experiment with this REST endpoint to list conversations in the customer account.

 :::